low-cost, low-carbon, 3d printed concrete beams for the construction industry

 Versus traditional steel or concrete footbridge designs (excluding foundations & prelims), the bridge provided an overall embodied carbon saving of 30% (keeping everything else but the beams the same i.e. decking, parapets etc), and a supply cost saving of 40%.

-Render of minimass™ footbridge at Constructionarium
+Launch of the world-first pilot minimass™ footbridge at Constructionarium

 The footbridge includes: